gel-, gela-, gelati-, gelatino-, geli-, gelo-

 Aerogel is a porous solid formed by replacing the liquid of a gel with a gas, such as rigid plastic foam.

-2. A colorless or slightly yellow, transparent, brittle protein formed by boiling the specially prepared skin, bones, and connective tissue of animals and used in foods, drugs, and photographic film; any of various similar substances.
+2. A colorless or slightly yellow, transparent, brittle protein formed by boiling the specially prepared skin, bones, and connective tissue of animals: Gelatine is used in foods, drugs, and photographic film.

-3. A jelly made with gelatin, used as a dessert or salad base.
+3. A jelly made with gelatin: Jill sometimes used gelatine as a dessert or even as a salad base.

-4. A thin sheet made of colored gelatin used in theatrical lighting; also called gel.
+4. A thin sheet made of colored gelatin: Gelatine is also used in theatrical lighting; and is also called "gel".

 The characteristics of gelatin and gelatine